codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-In the example `::before` is used to insert elements right `before` the selected elements.
+In the example above, `::before` is used to insert elements right `before` the selected elements.
 There're also `::after` which is used to insert elements right `after` the selected elements.

 Besides, there are 3 more `Pseudo Elements` available in the current version of
 CSS: